pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 ##### Multiplication and division

--   The grade-school algorithm for multiplying to numbers is to create an array of intermiediate sums, each representing the product of the first number by a single digit of the second.
+-   The grade-school algorithm for multiplying to numbers is to create an array of intermiediate sums, each reesenting the oduct of the first number by a single digit of the second.
     -   These values are left-shifted and right-shifted and added.